System Requirements for MainBoss Advanced

 Thinkage supports MainBoss Advanced on the following operating systems:

-We do not recommend the 64-bit versions of Windows XP or Windows Server 2003.
-For other systems, both 32-bit or 64-bit versions are acceptable.
-We do not recommend Windows XP Home, Windows Vista Home, Windows Vista Basic, or Windows 7 Home.
+Both 32-bit or 64-bit versions are acceptable.
+We do not recommend Windows Vista Home, Windows Vista Basic, or Windows 7 Home.

 Microsoft SQL Server

-MainBoss Advanced uses Microsoft SQL Server 2005, 2008 or 2008 R2 to read and write all data.
+MainBoss Advanced uses Microsoft SQL Server to read and write all data.
 SQL Server must be installed at your site before you can begin using MainBoss Advanced.
 Specifically, you must have either:

 MainBoss's Web-based modules are implemented using an ASP.NET web application which must run on a Windows system.
 This means that the web site used by this software must be hosted on a Windows system and must use the IIS web server.
 We recommend that you use IIS 7 or 7.5 running on either Windows Server 2008 (with Service Pack 2 or later) or R2.
 (Some sites have managed to run MainBoss's web-based modules under IIS 6 on Windows Server 2003, but we do not provide technical support for the installation or configuration process.)